michaelgpearce/coinmux/README.md

 Coinmux is an implementation of [CoinJoin](https://bitcointalk.org/index.php?topic=279249).
 It is currently in early development and only suitable for use on Bitcoin's Testnet network.

 CoinJoin increases your Bitcoin privacy and helps bitcoins remain [fungible](http://en.wikipedia.org/wiki/Fungibility).
-Your bitcoins along with others are joined into a single transaction with some of the output addresses at the same amount.
-There is no way to match the input addresses with these same value output addresses in the transaction stored in the Bitcoin block chain.
+Your bitcoins along with others are joined into a single transaction with some of the output addresses at the same Bitcoin amount.
+These same amount output addresses are indistinguishable from one another and there is no way to match them to a specific input addresses.

 You can view some of the [transactions](http://test.webbtc.com/address/mjfCi3t1jBsizt9MKtNDxpn3qdd73CRyhQ) made during testing.